The 2025 Federal Election

 Explained Simply

-This year, on or before 17 May 2025, Australians will vote to decide who represents them in Parliament - the place where laws are made.
+On the 3rd of May 2025, Australians will vote to decide who represents them in Parliament - the place where laws are made.

 This election will determine which political party or group of representatives forms the government and makes decisions that affect the whole country.